davidpet/snippets/cpp/Variables/007 - Statics - explanation.md

 In the `main()` function, we create two objects of `MyClass`, `obj1` and `obj2`.
 We can access `staticVar` through these objects, but it's important to note that `staticVar` is not a separate variable for each object.
 It's the same variable shared among all instances of `MyClass`.
 Therefore, when we modify `staticVar` through `obj1`, the change is reflected when we access `staticVar` through `obj2`.

 This code demonstrates the basic usage of static variables in C++.
 It's important to note that static variables have a lifetime that lasts the duration of the program.
 This means they are created when the program starts and destroyed when the program ends.

+At the bottom, the snippet also demonstrates calling a function that has a static variable inside.
+The variable is created, with the given initialized value, the first time it is executed, and then it can be modified after that and retain the new value next time the function is called.
+It is essentially a global variable that can only be seen from a limited scope.